- Plesk for Linux

 - Plesk for Windows

-How to protect a server from being compromised?
+How to improve security of a Plesk server and protect it from being compromised?

 - Set up the minimum password strength as Strong.